nickandfloppy/WinBotJDA/README.md

 # WinBotJDA
-A fork of Starman0620's WinBot written using Java and DiscordJDA.
+A rewrite of Starman0620's WinBot written using Java and DiscordJDA.

 ## Requirements
 - Java 16+ JDK